rohit12crj/Study-Notes/AWS/Secret-Manager_Parameter-Store/notes.md

 - <img width="312" height="161" alt="image" src="https://github.com/user-attachments/assets/3ee49d40-bf00-43c8-ad5d-741d356fab91" />

 ---
+✅  Secret Manger secrets can be replicated from one region to another

+---
 ✅ How will u generate dynamic secrets in secret manager ?

 ---